mkumar73/beckernick.github.io/_posts/2016-11-10-matrix-factorization-recommender.markdown

 For movies, predictions from lower rank matrices with values of $$k$$ between roughly 20 and 100 have been found to be the best at generalizing to unseen data.

-I could create a training and validation set and optimize $$k$$ by minimizing RMSE, but since I'm just going through a proof of concept I'll leave that for another post.
+I could create a training and validation set and optimize $$k$$ by minimizing RMSE, but I'll leave that for another post.
 I just want to see some movie recommendations.

 # Making Movie Recommendations
 Finally, it's time.
 With the predictions matrix for every user, I can build a function to recommend movies for any user.
 All I need to do is return the movies with the highest predicted rating that the specified user hasn't already rated.
 Though I didn't actually use any explicit movie content features (such as genre or title), I'll merge in that information to get a more complete picture of the recommendations.